mfbutner/CanvasPeerReviewManager/README.md

 To use this application you will need to receive your Canvas API key.
 To do so, Follow tho instructions at the [canvas website](https://community.canvaslms.com/t5/Admin-Guide/How-do-I-obtain-an-API-access-token-in-the-Canvas-Data-Portal/ta-p/157).
 ## Pre Installed Version
+To use the pre-installed version download the project folder from github.
 A pre-installed GUI version of the program is provided in dist/runGui.
 All you have to do is click on it.
 ## Installation